 Close Search

-Colorado is still home to the largest free-ranging elk population, for now.
-At the heart of Colorado’s elk habitat is an endless supply of oak, aspen, and pine-covered ridges with scattered high mountain meadows, often with lakes or streams winding through it all.
-If that gets your blood pumping and heart searching for this backdrop at night, then you absolutely need to be planning a hunt here.
+For now, Colorado is still home to the largest free-ranging elk population in the world.
+At the heart of Colorado’s elk habitat is an endless supply of oak, aspen, and pine-covered ridges broken up by scattered high mountain meadows, lakes, and winding streams.
+If that scenic backdrop occupies your dreams at night, then you absolutely need to be planning a hunt here.

 Go on More Hunts with Better Information, Join Huntin' Fool Today!